-The number of women giving birth via cesarean section has been steadily increasing over the past 20 years, with about one out of every three U.S. babies born via C-section today, according to the U.S. Centers for Disease Control (CDC).
+The number of births via cesarean section has steadily increased over the past 20 years, with about 1 out of every 3 U.S. babies born via C-section today, according to the U.S. Centers for Disease Control and Prevention (CDC).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-While C-sections are sometimes necessary to save lives, many women are opting to schedule them when they aren’t medically necessary, says the U.S. Department of Health and Human Services.
+While C-sections are sometimes necessary to save lives, many pregnant people are opting to schedule them when they aren’t medically necessary, says the U.S. Department of Health and Human Services.

-The rapidly rising rate of C-sections among low-risk births has sparked the Department of Health and Human Services to set a national goal of reducing the number of low-risk birth C-sections by 10 percent by the year 2020.
-This figure does not include C-sections that are medically necessary for health of the mother or the baby.
+The rapidly rising rate of C-sections among low-risk births has sparked the Department of Health and Human Services to set a national goal of reducing the number of C-sections among low-risk pregnant people with no prior births by 23.6% over the next year.
+This figure does not include C-sections that are medically necessary for the health of the mother or the baby.

 There also are potential risks for a baby born via C-section.

 “In fact, the likelihood of the uterus scar splitting open is a very low risk.
-There’s generally less than a 1 percent chance of that happening,” Dr. Starck says.
-“We encourage most women to consider and try a vaginal birth after a cesarean section.”
+There’s generally less than a 1% chance of that happening,” Dr. Starck says.
+“We encourage most expectant mothers to consider and try a vaginal birth after a C-section.”

 In the end, the decision around a vaginal birth or a C-section should focus on delivering a healthy baby, Dr. Starck says.

-“We want to support a healthy delivery and a healthy baby,” Dr. Starck says.
+“We want to support a healthy delivery and a healthy baby,” she says.
 “Sometimes there is a medical reason that a delivery doesn’t end up as a vaginal birth to keep either the mother or the baby safe.
-But to decide on a C-section for a non-medical reason may not be in the best interest of mom or her baby.”
+But to decide on a C-section for a non-medical reason may not be in the best interest of the mom or her baby.”

 Dr. Starck says she often reminds her patients that while the unpredictability of labor can seem frightening, it’s really just the first step in learning about the unpredictability of being a parent.